Virginia Woolf, Iconic British Novelist and Essayist

-Virginia Woolf (January 21, 1882 – March 28, 1941), born Adeline Virginia Stephen in London, epitomized rare literary genius.
-Despite debilitating battles with mental breakdowns, Woolf produced a body of work considered among the most groundbreaking in twentieth century literature.
-Her father was a literary critic, and her mother a renowned beauty and artists’ model.
-Her mother’s sudden death when she was 13 may have been the catalyst for the first of her recurrent nervous breakdowns.
+Virginia Woolf (January 25, 1882 – March 28, 1941), born Adeline Virginia Stephen in London, epitomized rare literary genius.
+Despite debilitating battles with mental breakdowns, Woolf produced a body of work considered among the most groundbreaking in twentieth-century literature.

 As a young woman, Woolf developed her writer’s voice with a number of literary pursuits.
 She reviewed books for the Times Literary Supplement, wrote scores of articles and essays, and for a short time, taught English and history at Morley College in London (she herself had never earned a degree).